 Nuclear weapons to be outlawed in national and regional legislation.
-The nuclear weapons possessing States to fulfil their obligation to ban and eliminate all nuclear weapons.
+The nuclear weapons possessing States to fulfil their obligation to ban and eliminate all nuclear weapons and achieve nuclear disarmament.

 Ever since the first nuclear bombs were dropped on Hiroshima and Nagasaki, humankind has been living under the sword of Damocles, in fear of an imminent nuclear catastrophe that could wipe out all life on planet Earth.
 Though nuclear disarmament may have been recognised by the international community as an objective of the highest priority, its achievement has still proved elusive as obligations are left unfulfilled.
 Over 16,000 nuclear weapons still exist in the arsenals of the nine nuclear-armed states, many of which are ready to be launched at a moment’s notice.